10 Pickleball Rules You Need to Know to Dominate the Court!

 3. Pickleball Serve: The server serves, or server starts, must be made from behind the baseline and underhand by the serving team to the other team.
 The server must keep at least one foot behind the baseline and hit the ball underhand, making contact with the ball below the waist.
 Every time the next score, you switch sides of the court for your next serve.
 In doubles play when the first server loses the serve, the partner moves to serve from the same side of the court their partner had last served from In singles play, The first serves are made from the right side of the court, and if the server scores a pickleball point, that player then server serves from the left side.

 4. Serving rules: The serve must land in the diagonal service court on the other side of the net.
 The serve will be lost if your ball touches the no-volley zone on serve.
-The first serve is always in service court to serve attempt then the second server and so on.
+The first serve is always in service court to serve attempt then the second serve and so on.
 The exception is the first service of each game, where only one player from the initial serving team gets to serve before the service passes to the other team.
-The Serve The server's arm must be moving in an upward arc when the ball is struck.
+The serve The server's arm must be moving in an upward arc when the ball is struck.
 The first serves are made from the right side of the court.
 Any fair method can be used to determine which player or team has the first choice of side, service, or receive.
 A fault by the serving team results in the server's loss of serve or side out.

 5. Serving Sequence Rules: Each team alternates serving until one team scores 21 points, or one team reaches 21-20.
 Alternating Serves The serving rotation is one of the most unique aspects of pickleball.
 You can serve any point in the game as long as you alternate between serving sides and the server changes after each point.
 In pickleball, the volley serve is by far the most common serving style for each serving side.